 What is Cervical Cancer?

-What are the signs and symptoms of Cervical Cancer?
+What are the symptoms and signs of Cervical Cancer?

-- This includes bleeding after sex, in between periods or after you have been through menopause
+- Abnormal vaginal bleeding, which is usually the first noticeable symptom of cervical cancer.
+This includes bleeding after sex, in between periods or after you have been through menopause

 - Unusual or unpleasant vaginal discharge

 - Pain in your lower back or pelvis.

 Advanced cervical cancer symptoms include:

 - Blood in urine

 - Extreme pain in your side or back caused by your kidneys

 - Swelling of one or both of your legs